How to Make the Best Mac & Cheese

 Noodle shape is also extremely important here.
 Those little cavatappi corkscrews are magic because the creamy sauce hugs their curves — literally every noodle is perfectly coated in cheese.
 We challenge you to stop at one or two bites.

-We like to serve mac and cheese for Sunday suppers with friends and little kids’ birthday parties.
-It’s a shoe-in for both because it’s such a crowd-pleaser.
+We like to serve mac and cheese for Sunday suppers and the kids’ birthday dinners.
+It’s a shoe-in for both because everybody loves it.
 On the other hand, it’s also the dish we want to curl up with on a quiet Friday night.
 Come here, Netflix.

 1 lb cavatappi